nateirvin/fxtu/docs/Questions-you-might-ask.md

 ## **What permissions are needed?**

-On the source, the app only needs permission to SELECT from the table(s) and/or view(s) specified by the source object or query.
+On the source, the app only needs permission to read from the files, table(s) and/or view(s) specified.

 In the repository database, the app will need permission to:
 - SELECT FROM sys.databases & sys.columns